 - The PP offered by the Association for Legal Professionals (NALS)

-Requirements for the national exams differ between the three national paralegal organizations.
-A comparison can be found here.
 The PaCP program recognizes national certification as a means of becoming state certified.

 Pennsylvania is home to many smaller paralegal associations that are part of a larger alliance known as the Keystone Alliance of Paralegal Associations (KAPA).
 Through KAPA, over 1,400 paralegals have representation in state and national conversations about paralegals, access to information exchanges with other state and national organizations, and working relationships with others in the legal community.
 KAPA also developed and manages the Pennsylvania Certified Paralegal Credential (PaCP) program.